Special Education - Elementary Education (IDS: Teacher Preparation) (BS)

 |Learning Environment: Practicum / InternshipA practicum or internship is a required part of this program., Online synchronousAccess course material online from any location and participate in regularly scheduled online class meetings.|

-This Teacher Prep program awards a degree in Interdisciplinary Studies with an emphasis in Teacher Prep Special Education.
+This program awards a degree in Interdisciplinary Studies with an emphasis in Teacher Preparation: Special Education.

 In order to meet the Commonwealth of Virginia's need for well-trained and well-qualified special education teachers, you will be eligible for Virginia Licensure when you receive your Bachelor’s degree in the IDS-TP Special Education emphasis from the College of Arts and Letters.
 You will also be Highly Qualified in elementary education.

 Talk with an advisor to determine how your credits will transfer.
-The curriculum sheets below can serve as a guide for planning your course of study.
+A curriculum sheet can serve as a guide for planning your course of study.
+Download a curriculum sheet from the IDS web site (referred to as the SPEL program).

 Early field experiences, including observation, practica, and/or student teaching, are required during normal school hours.
 Map out your education with this program's Long Range Schedule (PDF).